 Pages for iOS (iPhone, iPod touch): Use iCloud with Pages

-To use iCloud, you must sign in with your Apple ID in Settings, and make sure iCloud is turned on in Pages.
+To use iCloud, you must sign in with your Apple ID in Settings, and make sure iCloud is turned on for Pages.

 Tap Settings on your Home screen, then tap iCloud.